TanStack/router/docs/guide/data-loading.md

 The `context` and `routeContext` properties of the `loader` function are objects containing the route's context. `context` is the context object for the route including context from parent routes. `routeContext` is the context object for the route excluding context from parent routes.
 In this example, we'll create a function in our route context to fetch posts, then use it in our loader.

 > 🧠 Context is a powerful tool for dependency injection.
 You can use it to inject services, loaders, and other objects into your router and routes.
-You can also additively pass data down the route tree at every route using a route's `getContext` option.
+You can also additively pass data down the route tree at every route using a route's `beforeLoad` option.

 ```tsx
 import { Route } from '@tanstack/react-router'